fulls1z3/ngx-translate/packages/@ngx-universal/translate-loader/README.md

 - [License](#license)

 ## <a name="prerequisites"></a> Prerequisites
-This package depends on `Angular v4.0.0`.
+This library depends on `Angular v4.0.0`.
 Older versions contain outdated dependencies, might produce errors.

 Also, please ensure that you are using **`Typescript v2.3.4`** or higher.